abpframework/abp/docs/en/Blog-Posts/2024-07-25-Introducing-The-New-ABP-CLI/post.md

 abp new Acme.BookStore --version 8.0 --old # alternatively, you can use the `abp-old` command without need to pass the "--old" parameter
 ```

+## New Commands

+New ABP CLI extends the existing features of old ABP CLI and introduces new commands.
+Here are some of the new commands:

+* `kube-connect`: Connects to kubernetes environment.
+(Available for Business or higher licenses)
+* `kube-intercept`: Intercepts a service running in Kubernetes environment.
+(Available for Business or higher licenses)
+* `list-module-sources`: Lists the remote module sources.
+* and more...

+You can check the CLI documentation for all available commands and their usages.

 ## Conclusion